| Note: Large images and

 creatinine, and coagulation profile.
 Radiographic assessment is important

 for those with a suspicion of trauma.
+Severe or high-risk injuries

 should be admitted to a burn or trauma center with surgical consultation.